Nicolatian/Nicolatian/README.md

 # Hello World!
 I'm Nicolatian

 I'm currently a Medialogy student at Aalborg University, all about merging creativity with technology.
-I'm currently focusing on strengthening my coding skills and working on projects that bring ideas to life through design and development.
+I'm currently focusing on strengthening my coding skills and working on side projects.

 ## Design stuff
 - 2D Pixel Art in **Aseprite** & **Adobe Illustrator**